Hand-Foot-And-Mouth Syndrome (cont.)

 Why haven't we heard more about hand, foot, and mouth disease?

 Recognition of hand, foot, and mouth disease is relatively recent (when contrasted with mumps, measles, and chickenpox, for example).
 HFMD was first reported in 1956 in Australia.
 By the early 1960s, it had emerged as a common childhood illness around the world.

-How is hand, foot, and mouth disease diagnosed?
+How do doctors diagnose hand, foot, and mouth disease?

 Usually, the diagnosis of HFMD is made on a combination of clinical history and characteristic physical findings.
 Laboratory confirmation is rarely necessary unless severe complications develop.

 What is the treatment for hand, foot, and mouth disease?

 Therapy for HFMD is directed toward symptomatic relief of fever and sore throat.
 Antibiotics are not indicated for this viral disease.